-The idea of doing an online radius mean estimate has been explored, but unfortunately as the optimal radii between steps are weakly correlated, and are not normally distributed, this often lead to suboptimal convergence of the radius estimate, and often lead to filter divergence.
-This idea is outside the scope of this paper in our opinion.
+Authors' response: The idea of using an online radius mean estimate has been explored; unfortunately this led to suboptimal convergence of the radius estimate, and often to filter divergence.
+We hypothesize that this is due to the weak correlation between the optimal radii across steps.
+Exploring this idea further is outside the scope of this paper in our opinion.